GDGCloudCalgary/devfest/docs/tutorials/01-configure-app.md

   },
   "speakers": {
     "title": "Speakers",
-    "metaDescription": "Hear from the Googlers, Partners, and Guest Speakers who are building the future of cloud.
-Check back often as we add more speakers, including our customers and partners.", "description": "Hear from the Googlers, Partners, and Guest Speakers who are building the future of cloud.
+    "metaDescription": "Hear from the Googlers, Partners, and Guest Speakers who are building the future of the cloud.
+Check back often as we add more speakers, including our customers and partners.", "description": "Hear from the Googlers, Partners, and Guest Speakers who are building the future of the cloud.
 Check back often as we add more speakers, including our customers and partners.", "background": {
       "color": "#FFF"
     },